databricks/terraform-provider-databricks/docs/resources/job.md

 The following arguments are required:

 * `name` - (Optional) An optional name for the job.
 The default value is Untitled.
-* `job_clusters` - (Optional) A list of job [databricks_cluster](cluster.md) specifications that can be shared and reused by tasks of this job.
+* `job_cluster` - (Optional) A list of job [databricks_cluster](cluster.md) specifications that can be shared and reused by tasks of this job.
 Libraries cannot be declared in a shared job cluster.
 You must declare dependent libraries in task settings. *Multi-task syntax*
 * `always_running` - (Optional) (Bool) Whenever the job is always running, like a Spark Streaming application, on every update restart the current active run or start it again, if nothing it is not running.
 False by default.
 Any job runs are started with `parameters` specified in `spark_jar_task` or `spark_submit_task` or `spark_python_task` or `notebook_task` blocks.
 * `library` - (Optional) (Set) An optional list of libraries to be installed on the cluster that will execute the job.
 Please consult [libraries section](cluster.md#libraries) for [databricks_cluster](cluster.md) resource.
 * `retry_on_timeout` - (Optional) (Bool) An optional policy to specify whether to retry a job when it times out.
 The default behavior is to not retry on timeout.